-As Senior Director for National Laboratories for the American Red Cross, Ms. Nance has provided leadership to the American Rare Donor Program, HLA Laboratories, Immunohematology Reference Laboratories, Molecular Laboratory, National Reference Laboratories for Blood Group Serology, Neutrophils, and Specialized Testing, as well as the Red Cross Specialist in Blood Banking Program.
-She is an Adjunct Assistant Professor at the University of Pennsylvania, Division of Transfusion Medicine & Therapeutic Pathology Department of Pathology and Laboratory Medicine.
+As Senior Director for National Laboratories for the American Red Cross and throughout her career, Ms. Nance provided leadership to the American Rare Donor Program, HLA Laboratories, Immunohematology Reference Laboratories, Molecular Laboratory, National Reference Laboratories for Blood Group Serology, Neutrophils, and Specialized Testing, as well as the Red Cross Specialist in Blood Banking Program.
+She was an Adjunct Assistant Professor at the University of Pennsylvania, Division of Transfusion Medicine & Therapeutic Pathology Department of Pathology and Laboratory Medicine for over 25 years.
 She has a master’s degree in Pathology from the University of Maryland and received her SBB from the Johns Hopkins Medical Institutions.

 Ms. Nance has held leadership positions in the AABB, ASCP, ICII, and ISBT.
-Among other roles, she led the Scientific Program Committee that started the “tracks” was on four nominating committees for AABB and ASCP.
+Among other roles, she led the Scientific Program Committee that started the “tracks” for which she received a President’s Award and was a member of four nominating committees for AABB and ASCP.
 She chaired the ISBT Working Party on Rare Donors, conceptualized the new ISBT Working Party on Immunohematology and was the first Chair.
-She initiated and led the Case Studies Section.
-She managed Fellowship Rotations including the University of Pennsylvania Fellowship Program.
-She is Editor-in-Chief of the Immunohematology Journal of Blood Group Serology and Molecular Genetics and is on the Editorial Board and serves as a reviewer for Transfusion and other journals.
-She has authored or co-authored over 45 papers, 200 abstracts and edited 9 books.
+She initiated and led the Case Studies Section as Emeritus Chair.
+She managed Fellowship Rotations for the University of Pennsylvania and Thomas Jefferson University.
+She was Editor-in-Chief of the Immunohematology Journal of Blood Group Serology and Molecular Genetics, is on the Editorial Board and serves as a reviewer for Transfusion and other journals.
+She has authored or co-authored over 45 papers, 250 abstracts and edited 9 books.

-The Monocyte Monolayer Assay that she developed has been used since 1987 for the prediction of survival of transfused incompatible red cells and staff from nine countries have trained in her laboratory.
-The “PEG” test she developed for immunohematology testing is still in use.
+The Monocyte Monolayer Assay that she developed has been used since 1987 for the prediction of survival of transfused incompatible red cells and staff from twelve countries have trained on the performance of the MMA in her laboratory.
+She was the inventor of the “PEG” serologic antibody test.

-She has been honored for her contributions to Transfusion Medicine with awards from AABB, AIMS, ASCP, Maryland Society of Medical Technologists, Michigan Association of Blood Banks, New York Supervisors, Red Cross, Singapore Ministry of Health, UTMB and was featured in the White Coats section of AABB News.
+She has been honored for her contributions to Transfusion Medicine with awards from AABB, AIMS, ASCP, California Blood Bank Society, Maryland Society of Medical Technologists, Michigan Association of Blood Banks, New York Supervisors, American Red Cross, Singapore Ministry of Health, and University of Texas Medical Branch.
+In addition to the NBF Hall of Fame, she was named to the ASCP Hall of Fame and recognized with a Mastership Award.
+She was also featured in the White Coats section of AABB News.

 Former Director of Immunohematology and Head Immunochemistry